bxjthu/PS/pre/harvard-classics/source.md

 Some books are to be tasted, others to be swallowed, and some few to be chewed and digested; that is, some books are to be read only in parts; others to be read, but not curiously; and some few to be read wholly, and with diligence and attention.

+---
+## Of Studies
+.smaller[By Francis Bacon; Presented by Li Jiongzhou]

 Reading maketh a full man; conference a ready man; and writing an exact man.
 And therefore, if a man write little, he had need have a great memory; if he confer little, he had need have a present wit: and if he read little, he had need have much cunning, to seem to know that he doth not.

+_Histories make men wise; poets witty; the mathematics subtile; natural philosophy deep; moral grave; logic and rhetoric able to contend._

+---
+## Of Studies
+.smaller[By Francis Bacon; Presented by Sun Yiming]

+Studies pass into and influence manners.
+There is no stond or impediment in the wit but may be wrought out by fit studies; like as diseases of the body may have appropriate exercises.

+_Bowling is good for the stone and reins;3 shooting for the lungs and breast; gentle walk­ ing for the stomach; riding for the head; and the like._
 ---
 ##Of Nature in Man